New York City English: Influence on other dialects

 Philadelphians born in the early and mid-twentieth century exhibit a short-a split system that some linguists regard as a simplification of the very similar New York City short-a split.
 Younger Philadelphians, however, are retreating from many of the traditional features shared in common with New York City.
 Due to an influx of immigrants from New York City and neighboring New Jersey to southern Florida, some resident southern Floridians now speak with an accent reminiscent of a New York accent.
-Additionally, as a result of social and commercial contact between New Orleans, Louisiana, and New York City, the traditional accent of New Orleans, known locally as "Yat", bears distinctive similarities with the New York accent, including the (moribund) coil–curl merger, raising of the //ɔ// vowel to /[ɔə]/, a similar split in the short-a system, and th-stopping.
-Similarly, dialectal similarities suggest that older New York City English also influenced Cincinnati, Ohio, and Albany, New York, whose older speakers in particular may still exhibit a short-a split system that linguists suggest is an expanded or generalized variant of the New York City short-a system.
-Certain New York City dialect features also understandably appear in New York Latino English.
+Additionally, the traditional accent of New Orleans, known locally as "Yat", bears distinctive similarities with the New York accent, as a result of social and commercial contact between the two cities in the later nineteenth century.
+Shared features include the (moribund) coil–curl merger, raising of the //ɔ// vowel to /[ɔə]/, a similar split in the short-a system, and th-stopping.
+Similarly, dialectal similarities suggest that older New York City English also influenced Cincinnati, Ohio, and the Hudson Valley reaching north to Albany, New York, whose older speakers in particular may still exhibit a short-a split system that linguists suggest is an expanded or generalized variant of the New York City short-a system.
+Certain New York City dialect features also appear in New York Latino English.